FinnAppel/FinnAppel/README.md

 I spend a lot of time coding in **Python**, and I love working on **Arduino** projects.

-I'm also an enthusiast of **Linux**, regularly creating **scripts** to automate my system.

 - 🏢 Currently working at **BMW Van Poelgeest** in Amsterdam
-- 🖥️ Focus: Work, Hobbys, Gaming
+- 🖥️ Focus: Work, hobbies.
-- 🎮 Gaming is my go-to hobby
 - 💻 Always looking for new coding challenges

 Feel free to check out my repositories! 🚀

 If you want to contact me send me a DM on discord.
-Username is toslowforme.
+Username is ToSlowForMe.

 <br>
 <div align="center">